The Step by Step Guide to Business Rebranding

 A small buzz began to reverberate around the design community, quiet sniggering about the new Gap logo.
 Soon, the internet was alive with activity and it was clear that people didn’t like the new design.
 Gap responded positively, revealing that their new logo design was in fact the first stage of a crowd sourcing process that allowed them to reinvent the company (proving again why you shouldn’t crowd source your design projects.)

 To cut a long story short, Gap performed possibly one of the fastest branding turnarounds of all time when they reverted to their original design, just six days after putting their new logo out into the public.
-There are many things that can be learned from Gap’s disaster and that article might just write itself in the near future.
+There are many things that can be learned from Gap’s branding disaster and the agency that provided their branding and web design services.
+We might just have to write that article in the near future!